without-eyes/wsfs/README.md

 ## Overview

-WSFS is a RAM-based file system written in C. It has writing/reading files, directories, symbolic links using a hierarchical node-based system.
+WSFS is a RAM-based file system written in C. It has writing/reading files, directories, and symbolic links using a hierarchical node-based system.

 ## Features

-- System is tree that has single-linked list as child.
+- System is a tree that has a single-linked list as a child.
 - Path resolution to retrieve full paths of files.
 - Recursive file search.